 Forty-three (43) percent said Republicans; 42 percent said Democrats.

-While those numbers paint a clear picture of a divided country, what they do not show – and what is perhaps far more significant – is the intensity with which both conservative and liberal Americans view the issues today.
+While all of the polling numbers paint a clear picture of a divided country which is disillusioned with its government, what none of the numbers reveal is the intensity with which both conservative and liberal Americans view the issues today.
 One doesn’t need any public opinion surveys to know that public discourse today is suffering from overheated rhetoric and hyperbole, and it is the activists on the ideological right and left who most significantly impact Washington.

 In a Washington Post story last October 5th, Dan Balz reported: